Anthem development is officially cancelled

 "I know this will be disappointing to the community of Anthem players who have been excited to see the improvements we’ve been working on.
 It’s also disappointing for the team who were doing brilliant work.
 And for me personally, Anthem is what brought me to BioWare, and the last two years have been some of the most challenging and rewarding experiences of my career."

-Despite the end of Anthem's development, Dailey said BioWare will continue to keep Anthem running "as it exists today."
+The end of Anthem's development does not mean the end of the game, however: Dailey said BioWare will continue to keep Anthem running "as it exists today."

+Despite some pre-release issues, Anthem came out strongly and was the best-selling game of February 2019.
+But it flagged quickly, and was clearly in trouble just a few months after release, not just due to bugs but because it was "woefully boring and sparse"—the sort of problem that can't be fixed with simple patches.
+It finished the year as the 15th-best-selling game overall, according to NPD numbers (via VentureBeat)—far from the triumph we expected in pre-release days.

+As disappointing as it might be for some die-hard fans, the end of Anthem's development really comes as no surprise.
+Dailey took charge of Dragon Age 4 late last year following the surprise departure of Mark Darrah, and that's obviously a far greater priority for BioWare than a far-from-guaranteed Anthem resurrection.
+The studio is also well into a highly-anticipated new Mass Effect game, an equally major undertaking.